cannatag/ldap3/README.txt

 - result: the result of the last operation
 - response: the response of the last operation (for example, a search)
-- lastError: any error occurred in the last operation
+- last_error: any error occurred in the last operation
 - bound: True if bound else False
 - listening: True if the socket is listening to the server
 - closed: True if the socket is not open